Ahmed-Saleh-007/Hotels/README.md

 # Hotel System

-This is a team project that features an online Hotel system with different roles and permissions(Admin, Manager,Reciptionist, Client) using Laravel framework.
+This is a project has features an online Hotel system with different roles and permissions(Admin, Manager,Reciptionist, Client) using Laravel framework.

 ### Team Members:
 	Ahmed Saleh - Bassam Saad - Hossam Salah - Islam Shabaan - Khaled Elgaml - Mohamed Egila